 Results

-The makespan and distance travelled between the receiving and shipping doors are reduced as a key performance indicator by taking out the labor-intensive element in the process.
+• Elimination of DC-level manual checks and reduced labour: The makespan and distance travelled between the receiving and shipping doors are reduced as a key performance indicator by taking out the labour-intensive element in the process.